-Interestingly, surveys suggest there are differences in opinion among men and women regarding how gender equality will progress across the Asia Pacific region.
-More male respondents believed women in their country had already or would have the same rights as men while fewer female respondents agreed with this view.
-Although there are certainly more opportunities for women to succeed throughout the Asia Pacific region than before, there are still existing prejudices that must be eradicated before gender equality can be fully achieved throughout the region.
+Interestingly, surveys suggest there are differences in opinion among men and women regarding how gender equality will progress across the Asia-Pacific region.
+More male respondents believed women in their country had already or would have the same rights as men, while fewer female respondents agreed with this view.
+Although there are certainly more opportunities for women to succeed throughout APAC than before, there are still existing prejudices that must be eradicated before gender equality can be fully achieved throughout the region.